On Cruise Ship Quarantined In Japan, Any New Cases Would Reset The Isolation Clock

 "This is the first time we have been out since quarantine started on Tuesday night," she said.

-Tan's family joined about 50 other people — all of them passengers who in odd-numbered rooms in the inner tier on her floor.
+Tan's family joined about 50 other people — all of them passengers in odd-numbered rooms in the inner tier on her floor.

 "It was kinda strange being outside," she said.
 And definitely was great enjoying the fresh air.
 Being inside without windows, you lose track of time."